How to Help Your Child Build Credit

 4. Let Them Manage Their Own Bills

 Credit cards aren’t the only way to build credit.
 Though many on-time bill payments aren’t reported to the major credit bureaus, missed or late payments can impact your score.
-Teaching your child the importance of paying bills on time when they don’t have too many bills on their plate can help them get accustomed to making regular payments – a big component of growing up.
+Teaching your child the importance of paying bills on time when they only have a few on their plate can help them get accustomed to making regular payments, which is an important element of building and maintaining good credit as an adult.

-5. Apply for a Credit Card for People with Minimal Credit History
+5. Apply for a Credit Card for People with a Minimal Credit History

 Secured credit cards are another option.
 Backed by a cash deposit that’s used as collateral, secured credit cards can be a useful way for them to build credit when their financial history is too limited to be approved for a traditional credit card.